refaktor/rye/INTRO_2.md

 some-block: { "Jim" "Jane" 33 12.5 }
 ```

-But remember, rye has 29 types of values, one of them, absolutely equal to the other values are words.
+But remember, rye has 29 types of values.
+One of them, absolutely equal to the other types are __words__.

 ```factor
 a-block: { print join names ", " }